-This iconic image of Julie Andrews doing her introductory twirl on an Austrian hilltop in 'The Sound of Music' is how I felt when I recently reached a six month milestone in the Dynamic Neural Retraining System (DNRS), a self directed neuroplastic approach for healing Limbic System Impairment (LSI.)
+This iconic image of Julie Andrews doing her introductory twirl on an Austrian hilltop in the film The Sound of Music, is how I felt when I recently reached a six month milestone in the Dynamic Neural Retraining System (DNRS) - a self directed neuroplastic approach for healing Limbic System Impairment (LSI.)

 I’m pleased to report that with much daily effort, I’m continuing to see improvement in my quality of life.

-This stimulates desired neurotransmitters in the brain such as oxytocin (aka: the cuddle hormone), endorphins, and serotonin which aid in the potential for neuroplasticity by creating a friendly environment for new neural, neuronal and synapsis growth.
+This stimulates desired neurotransmitters in the brain such as oxytocin (aka: the cuddle hormone), endorphins, and serotonin which promote neuroplasticity by creating a friendly environment for new neural, neuronal and synapsis growth.

-One way to promote this elevated emotional state throughout the day is to have a happiness toolbox, or quick tricks on hand that can enhance one’s mood.
+One way to encourage this elevated emotional state throughout the day is to have a happiness toolbox, or quick tricks on hand that can enhance one’s mood.
 Maybe this is a favorite hobby, a type of music, or an old TV show.
-For me, it’s 'The Sound of Music', a pleasing musical to the senses that I grew up watching and associate with happy songs and simpler times.
+For me, it’s The Sound of Music, a pleasing musical to the senses that I grew up watching and associate with happy songs and simpler times.

-So from the start of my DNRS journey, I’ve incorporated this film and all of it’s glorious music into my day.
+From the start of my DNRS journey, I’ve incorporated this film and all of it’s glorious music into my day.
 Beginning with the soundtrack as I wash up and dress in the morning to set a positive, happy tone.
 The songs are so upbeat it puts me (and my husband) in a good mood!

-When I catch myself thinking or focusing on taboo topics like chemicals, pain, or mold — then I swiftly shift into singing (or humming,) “These Are a Few of My Favorite Things!”
+When I catch myself thinking about taboo topics like chemicals, pain, or mold — then I swiftly shift into singing (or humming,) “These Are a Few of My Favorite Things!”
 And when I notice myself scanning the environment for potential triggers (to avoid), I sing to myself “Do-Re-Mi.”

-Because ultimately, as we learn in The DRNS program, avoiding such triggers reinforces the negative feedback loop that results in misfiring and miswiring in a LSI as described in this previous post: Aha Moments Using DNRS for Brain Rewiring.
+Ultimately, as taught in The DRNS program, avoiding such triggers reinforces the negative feedback loop that results in misfiring and mis-wiring in a LSI.
+I describe this more in a previous post: Aha Moments Using DNRS for Brain Rewiring.

-So now two months later, not only am I learning to play an instrument - which brings me great joy - but I’m also learning to play songs from ‘The Sound of Music’ such as “Edelweiss” and “The Sound of Music Theme Song.”
+Now, not only am I learning to play an instrument, which brings me great joy, but I’m also learning to play songs from The Sound of Music such as “Edelweiss” and “The Sound of Music Theme Song.”
 This new reality ups my joy factor substantially, and by upping my joy factor it enhances my emotional state.

-Enhancing my emotional state raises my neuroplastiticy potential and that increases my chances of healing my limbic system, and ultimately my body.
-And that, my friends, is one sweet sound to my soul.
+Enhancing my emotional state raises my neuroplastic potential and that increases my chances of healing my brain and my body.